-From this study, the Council produced "Coping with Technological Disasters," a guidebook for communities.
-The Council won a Legacy Award from the Pacific States/British Columbia Oil Spill Task Force for the guide in 2000.
+From this study, the Council produced "Coping with Technological Disasters - A User-Friendly Guidebook," which won a Legacy Award from the Pacific States/British Columbia Oil Spill Task Force in 2000.
+The guidebook, last updated in 2021, offers ways to cope with the economic, social, and personal hardships from a human-caused disaster, such as an oil spill.

-The guidebook, updated in 2018, offers ways to cope with the economic, social, and personal hardships from a human-caused disaster, such as an oil spill.
-The guide has been used in other communities, most notably in the Gulf of Mexico following BP's Deepwater Horizon oil spill in 2010.
+The guidebook has been used in other communities following technological disasters, most notably in the Gulf of Mexico following BP's Deepwater Horizon oil spill in 2010.